Tipperary Decentralisation Offices of Department Of Justice / Civic Offices

 The new offices will provide accommodation for 188 staff in a two and three storey building of 4,404m².
 The Civic Offices will accommodate over 40 staff in a three-storey building of 1971m², which will also include a single storey Council chamber.
 I might mention that the site was acquired by the Office of Public Works from the Sisters of Mercy, Sr. Martina Fox acting as their head.
 The town will be grateful to the Sisters for this, as indeed for their long record of service to the town for at least 140 years, both charitable and educational.”

-Jaga products were specified by Arup Consulting firm that specialises in low-carbon, sustainable buildings, and were installed by T.Bourke Limited, who have worked on numerous other Jaga projects.
+Jaga heating solutions supplied by Versatile Heating, Cooling & Ventilation were specified by Arup Consulting firm, specialisists in low-carbon, sustainable buildings, and installed by T.Bourke Limited, who has worked on numerous other projects with Jaga heating solutions.

 Finally, a number of Jaga’s freestanding Mini radiators were installed in some open areas that had height restrictions.
 The compact Minis were positioned in front of the large windows, warming any cold draughts, and continually ensuring that the Reception areas remain warm even in the cold winter months.